How You Can Plant and Grow a 529 College Savings Plan

 I was able to call the U.Fund phone number, (800) 544-2776, on a Saturday morning and spend about 20 minutes with a Fidelity advisor to set up my U.Fund.
 That's one of the great things about the U.Fund: it's easy to set up and easy to make contributions.
 You can open a U.Fund online at Fidelity.com/ufund, in person at a Fidelity branch, by mail by filling out a paper application and mailing it with a check, or by calling and speaking to a Fidelity advisor over the phone.
 Note that if you open an account over the phone, you will need to fund it by sending in a check or adding funds to it online.
 But I always tell parents, if you'd like to speak to a live person to set up your U.Fund, a phone call is a great option.

 When deciding to save for college, starting may be the hardest part emotionally, but mechanically, it's very easy.
 It's also not expensive.
-You can open a U.Fund account with a lump sum of as little as $50 or by agreeing to contribute $15 a month.
+There's no minimum amount required to open a U.Fund account.

 Once you've opened your U.Fund, adding money to it is really easy too.
 You can sign up for an automatic withdrawal from your checking account or directly from your paycheck.
 I was saving this way for my son for 6 months before I even noticed.
 You can send in paper checks that reference the account number or contribute online whenever you're able.
 You can even snap a picture of a check with your smart phone and mobile deposit the funds into your account.